chaosmagpy.chaos.CHAOS¶

 Examples

-Load for example the shc-file
+Load for example the SHC-file

-in the current working directory, containing the coefficients of time-dependent internal part of the CHAOS-6-x7 model.>>> import chaosmagpy as cp >>> model = cp.CHAOS.from_shc('CHAOS-6-x7_tdep.shc') >>> print(model)
+CHAOS-6-x7_tdep.shcin the current working directory, containing the coefficients of time-dependent internal part of the CHAOS-6-x7 model.>>> import chaosmagpy as cp >>> model = cp.CHAOS.from_shc('CHAOS-6-x7_tdep.shc') >>> print(model)

-- plot_maps_external(time, radius, *, nmax=None, reference=None, source=None)[source]¶
+- plot_maps_external(time, radius, *, nmax=None, reference=None, source=None, rc_e=None, rc_i=None)[source]¶

 - Parameters: